 THE TOP 5 THINGS TO CONSIDER WHEN PLANNING A MAJOR IN MUSIC

 The first few semesters of the music major are sequential, with courses that need to be taken in a specific order.
-Once you have completed these foundational courses, there is a lot more flexibility and choice in how you complete your degree.
+Once you have completed these foundational courses, there is much more flexibility and choice in how you complete your degree.

 Students considering music for a major or minor should enroll in Individual Performance Studies (Mus 1200-1223, 1 cr.), Concert Attendance (Mus 1000, 0 cr.), and Functional Keyboard for Music Majors (Mus 1111, 1 cr.) their first semester.
-While seven semesters of Individual Performance Studies and Concert Attendance are required generally, some semesters may be waived depending on a student's performing proficiency and experience.
+While seven semesters of Individual Performance Studies and Concert Attendance are usually required, some semesters may be waived depending on a student's performing proficiency and experience.
 A music faculty member can help assess your specific situation.
-Functional

 Keyboard allows students to meet piano proficiency requirements; if you have piano experience, consult with a keyboard faculty member for appropriate placement.

 Ensembles are not required for a degree in music, but they can count towards a minor and are required for a K-12 teaching license in music, so students are strongly encouraged to participate.
-Auditions take place during orientation, so please contact the ensemble director for information.
+Auditions take place during orientation; please contact the ensemble director for information.